-Keeping your kitchen knives clean and sanitized is vital for your health and your kitchen’s functionality.
-Knives are essential tools for any cook or chef.
-Still, with frequent use, they can become a breeding ground for harmful bacteria, posing a severe health risk.
+Keeping your kitchen knives clean and sanitized is important for your health and your kitchen’s functionality.
+Knives are essential tools for any cook or chef, but with frequent use, they can become a breeding ground for harmful bacteria, posing a serious health risk.

 When must a knife be cleaned and sanitized?
 Find out the situations that require immediate knife cleaning and sanitizing!